Unlocking Financial Freedom

 Article Summary: Leaving the UK

-Leaving the UK is a major life decision that affects visas, tax residency, pensions, healthcare access, banking, property and long-term succession planning.
+Leaving the UK is not just a lifestyle decision — it is a financial event that can affect your tax position, pensions and estate planning for years.
 This step-by-step guide shows UK nationals how to plan a compliant exit, reduce avoidable tax exposure (including UK IHT changes), and manage the practical logistics of relocating abroad with confidence.

 Key Takeaways: Leaving the UK

-- The answer is you must plan your visa and residency route before you leave, based on your destination country’s rules.
+• You must plan your visa and residency route before leaving the UK based on your destination country’s rules.

-- The rule is UK tax exposure depends on your UK residency status under the Statutory Residence Test, not your intentions.
+• UK tax exposure depends on your residency status under the Statutory Residence Test — not your intentions.

-- The requirement is you should notify HMRC when leaving and complete Form P85 where applicable.
+• You should notify HMRC when leaving the UK and complete Form P85 where applicable.

-- The risk is UK assets can still create ongoing tax exposure, including UK inheritance tax and capital gains, which requires meticulous planning.
+• UK assets can continue to create tax exposure, including inheritance tax and capital gains, which requires careful planning.

-- The steps are plan destination, secure residency route, align tax position, restructure finances, then execute the move with a checklist.
+• The process is clear: plan your destination, secure residency, align your tax position, restructure finances, then execute the move using a structured checklist.

 Pros & Cons of Leaving the UK